wbio/reviews-collector-ios/README.md

 - `single_app.js` - A basic example of how to collect reviews for a single app using `maxPages` to determine page depth
 - `multi_app.js` - An example of collecting reviews for multiple apps using `maxPages` to determine page depth
 - `check_before_continue.js` - An example of collecting reviews for multiple apps using `checkBeforeContinue` to determine page depth (based on review date)

-## To Do:

-- Use request instead of node-webcrawler
-- Move these to GitHub Issues